andraugust/andraugust.github.io/thermo-2.md

 $$

-For solids and liquids, volume doesn't change much with temperature, so the second term in $$C_P$$ can be ignored making $$C_V \approx C_P$$.
+For solids and liquids, volume doesn't change much with temperature, so the second term in $$C_P$$ can be ignored and $$C_V \approx C_P$$.
 For gases, volume changes significantly with temperature.
-For an ideal gas,
+As an example, for an ideal gas,

 $$